-- 1. Artificial reefs serve a variety of purposes beyond recreational activities.
-These include areas for spawning, breeding, feeding, and growth to maturity of numerous marine organisms including Council-managed species. - 2.
-The Council supports state requests to designate specific artificial reefs as SMZs for research and production in an effort to prevent overexploitation of specific artificial reef sites. - 3.
-Artificial reefs can be used for scientific investigations designed to statistically answer questions that fisheries managers require to successfully manage future sustainable stocks.
+- 1. Artificial reefs can serve a variety of purposes beyond recreational and commercial activities.
+These potential purposes include areas for spawning, breeding, feeding, and refuge for growth to maturity of numerous marine organisms including Council-managed species. - 2.
+The Council supports state requests to designate specific artificial reefs as SMZs for research and production in an effort to prevent overexploitation of specific artificial reef sites - 3.
+Artificial reefs can be used to support fisheries management by providing a more standardized comparison for scientific investigations.